Clarence Thomas: Second Amendment

 Thomas agreed with the judgment in McDonald v.
 Chicago (2010) that the right to keep and bear arms is applicable to state and local governments, but he wrote a separate concurrence finding that an individual's right to bear arms is fundamental as a privilege of American citizenship under the Privileges or Immunities Clause rather than as a fundamental right under the due process clause.
 The four justices in the plurality opinion specifically rejected incorporation under the privileges or immunities clause, "declin[ing] to disturb" the holding in the Slaughter-House Cases, which, according to the plurality, had held that the clause applied only to federal matters.

 Since 2010, Thomas has dissented from denial of certiorari in several Second Amendment cases.
 He voted to grant certiorari in Friedman v.
 City of Highland Park (2015), which upheld bans on certain semi-automatic rifles; Jackson v.
 San Francisco (2014), which upheld trigger lock ordinances similar to those struck down in Heller; Peruta v.
 San Diego County (2016), which upheld restrictive concealed carry licensing in California; and Silvester v.
 Becerra (2017), which upheld waiting periods for firearm purchasers who have already passed background checks and already own firearms.
 He was joined by Scalia in the first two cases, and by Gorsuch in Peruta.

-Thomas dissented from the denial of an application for a stay presented to Chief Justice Roberts in the United States Court of Appeals for the District of Columbia Circuit case Guedes v.
-Bureau of Alcohol, Tobacco, Firearms, and Explosives (2019), a case challenging the Trump administration's ban on bump stocks.
-Only Thomas and Gorsuch publicly dissented.
+In 2022, Thomas authored the majority opinion in New York State Rifle & Pistol Association, Inc. v.
+Bruen, guaranteeing the right of law-abiding citizens to carry firearms in public.
+The case held: "When the Second Amendment's plain text covers an individual's conduct, the Constitution presumptively protects that conduct.
+The government must then justify its regulation by demonstrating that it is consistent with the Nation's historical tradition of firearm regulation.
+Only then may a court conclude that the individual's conduct falls outside the Second Amendment's 'unqualified command.'"
+Justice Stephen Breyer, dissenting, wrote, "when courts interpret the Second Amendment, it is constitutionally proper, indeed often necessary, for them to consider the serious dangers and consequences of gun violence that lead States to regulate firearms."

-Thomas authored the majority opinion in New York State Rifle & Pistol Association, Inc. v.
-Bruen (2022), guaranteeing the right of law-abiding citizens to carry firearms in public.
+In 2024, Thomas was the sole dissenter in United States v.
+Rahimi.
+In Rahimi, the Court was tasked with deciding whether 18 U.S.C. § 922(g)(8) (a federal statute that prohibits people subject to a domestic restraining order from possessing guns during the time they are subject to the order and imposes up to 15 years' imprisonment for each violation) is unconstitutional on its face.
+The other eight justices found that the statute could be applied constitutionally, but Thomas argued that the surety, affray, and "going armed" laws the government proffered were not sufficient analogies to §922(g)(8) for many reasons, including that historical surety laws did not actually disarm people but only required them to post a bond that would be forfeited if they breached the peace, and that affray laws targeted violence that occurred in public, not private interpersonal violence within the home.